Matrix mechanics of the relativistic point particle and string in Clifford space: Matrix Mechanics

 The dynamical system so obtained describes a general class of unitarily invariant systems which includes, but is not limited to, systems of independent particles.
 Systems of independent particles are obtained by adding the commutation relations

-thus allowing all off-diagonal entries of $X$ and $P$, that is all couplings between different particles, to be gauged away in the same unitary frame.
-The well-known generalization of (\ref{eq:e7}) is the commutation relations
+thus allowing all off-diagonal entries in $X$ and $P$, that is all couplings between different particles, to be gauged away in the same unitary frame. (\ref{eq:e7}) can be generalized by requiring that the generators of the Poincaré group be expressed in terms of $X$ and $P$ .
+This leads to the well-known commutation relations

 which are also preserved by the equations of motion.
 For $\hslash\neq0$, the couplings between different particles can no longer be gauged away and the $N$ integral curves of classical dynamics are replaced with an infinite and irreducible system of coupled paths.
 The commutation relations (\ref{eq:e5}) allow $\partial Tr(\mathcal{H})/\partial X$ and $\partial Tr(\mathcal{H})/\partial P$ to be written as commutators, turning (\ref{eq:d5}) into